danielbodnar/awesome-stars/README.md

 - [lirantal/npq](https://github.com/lirantal/npq) - 🎖safely* install packages with npm or yarn by auditing them as part of your install process
 - [assimilation/assimilation-official](https://github.com/assimilation/assimilation-official) - This is the official main repository for the Assimilation project
 - [Checkmarx/kics](https://github.com/Checkmarx/kics) - Find security vulnerabilities, compliance issues, and infrastructure misconfigurations early in the development cycle of your infrastructure-as-code with KICS by Checkmarx.
+- [SkuldNorniern/fluere](https://github.com/SkuldNorniern/fluere) - Fluere is a powerful and versatile tool designed for network monitoring and analysis.
+It is capable of capturing network packets in pcap format and converting them into NetFlow data, providing a compr
 - [anti-ddos/Anti-DDOS](https://github.com/anti-ddos/Anti-DDOS) - 🔒 Anti DDOS | Bash Script Project 🔒
 - [lunasec-io/lunasec](https://github.com/lunasec-io/lunasec) - LunaSec - Dependency Security Scanner that automatically notifies you about vulnerabilities like Log4Shell or node-ipc in your Pull Requests and Builds.
 Protect yourself in 30 seconds with the LunaTra
 - [Drew-Alleman/DataSurgeon](https://github.com/Drew-Alleman/DataSurgeon) - Quickly Extracts IP's, Email Addresses, Hashes, Files, Credit Cards, Social Secuirty Numbers and a lot More From Text